The Most Common Types of Groundfish in British Columbia Waters

-Rockfish range in appearance from solid coloured, mottled colour, or banded colourations.
-Many are actually named after their colourings.
+Rockfish range in appearance from solid coloured, mottled colour, or banded colouration.
+Many are actually named after their colouring.
 Rockfish are members of the Scorpaenidae family (scorpionfish), meaning they have varying degrees of mildly venomous spines.
 Their dorsal fins are tall and deeply incised so as to appear jagged or spikey.
 The eyes of most rockfish are big and bulbous.

 Pacific Yelloweye Rockfish and Longspine Thornyhead